 Make space for unique perspectives while encouraging collaboration and innovation

-Non-homogenous teams are more effective.
-Diverse teams have a distinct advantage when it comes to decision-making, including bringing a broader perspective on the problem, identifying more options for solving it, reducing bias, and increasing accountability.
+It’s been proven over and over that non-homogenous teams are more effective.
+Diverse teams have a distinct advantage when it comes to decision-making, including bringing a broader perspective to the challenge, identifying more options for solving it, reducing bias, and increasing accountability.

 Develop inclusive thinking and actions